Incorporating & Scaling a Leadership Development Curriculum

 Colleges and universities know that workforce-ready graduates not only have the technical skills to do the job, but also the leadership skills required to transform a culture.
 These workforce, professional, and executive education programs strive to prepare their learners to impact meaningful change by leading with integrity and agility.

 As employers identify gaps in skills and abilities — both among current employees and applicants — they recognize a growing need to partner with neighboring colleges and universities to develop programs that fill those gaps.

 At the same time, colleges and universities can work to identify and refine their target markets and then develop relationships with organizations that have strong connections with those same populations.

-By partnering with neighboring employers and other organizations, universities are able to design executive education opportunities that make an immediate impact, both on adult learners’ futures and on their local community’s economic health.
+By partnering with neighboring employers and other organizations, universities are able to design opportunities that make an immediate impact, both on learners’ futures and on their local community’s economic health.

 And by designing executive education programs that incorporate a leadership development curriculum, these universities produce more professionals who are equipped with the people skills needed to drive innovation and shape their organizations’ culture and strategy — a powerful combination that builds committed, engaged alumni and a deep and rich talent pipeline.

 Ready to Take the Next Step?